microsoft/debug-adapter-protocol/specification.md

     name: string;

     /**
      * The system process id of the debugged process.
-This property will be
+This property is missing
-     * missing for non-system processes.
+     * for non-system processes.
      */
     systemProcessId?: number;